Zoe Dell Nutter: Biography

 Her work helped improve flight safety and train the increasing numbers of private pilots.
 In addition, while in Monterey, she helped found the local chapter of the Ninety-Nines, the Organization of Licensed Women Pilots.

 When Piper needed a cheaper trainer plane, she flew to Dayton, Ohio to evaluate a new plane there.
 Local businessman Ervin J. Nutter, who built parts for the plane, assisted her.
 After three trips, she turned down the aircraft, but married Nutter, and moved to Ohio in 1965.

 Nutter ran the Elano Corporation, which made tubing and engine components for the aerospace industry.
 Her flying experience and marketing background complemented her husband's technical expertise.
 Soon she was directing promotions of the Small Aircraft Division and serving as one of the company pilots.

 Elano developed a stainless steel manifold that boosted the performance of diesel locomotive engines for General Electric.
 Given her experience flying over the mountains in California, she believed a better manifold would give pilots more power in the air.
 She interviewed several engineers before hiring John Warlick, working with him to define the problem through promotion of the finished product.
 Despite initial rejections by all aircraft engine manufacturers, the manifold eventually became standard equipment on many models.
 In addition to adding power, the manifold reduced engine maintenance for annual inspections, and enabled a quieter, better-heated cockpit.

 As a pilot, she logged over 2,000 flight hours, earning commercial, instrument and multi-engine ratings.
 She delivered rush jobs for Elano-20 minutes to the airport, ten minutes to preflight, an hour's flight to Cincinnati and Columbus, and within a couple hours a part could be delivered to Boston, Chicago or Atlanta.

 She joined the Ohio Civil Air Patrol, flying search and rescue missions, and became active in the National Aviation Hall of Fame, with 12 years service as a board member, serving as its first woman president in 1988.
 Nutter served on many charitable, educational and civic boards, such as the San Francisco Aeronautical Society. and the Ohio Humanities Council.
-She turned 100 in June 2015 and died at her home in Beavercreek Township, Greene County, Ohio on April 22, 2020.
+She turned 100 in June 2015 and died at her home in Beavercreek Township, Ohio on April 22, 2020.